Developer: Lionhead Studios

 Now comes the fun part, the actual combat system.
 It’s not always about hacking and slashing your way out of a group of Hobbes.
 Arrows can be charged up if you need to aim at a distant enemy.
 But it also leaves you unprotected against close-range attacks.

-You can target hostile creatures by marking them, in case you get overwhelmed.
 The best way to finish them off is to rack up a huge combo multiplier by charging your melee or ranged attacks.
 Spells drain your Will, so they should be used sparingly.
-They are certainly more powerful for dealing heavy AOE damage.
+They are certainly more powerful for dealing with heavier AOE damage.

-The HUD has an area map showing the position of enemies as red dots.
-There is also a clock which displays day and night cycles.
-It’s a real shame the shops are closed at night.
-The eye points to how many people can see you.
-This is only useful if you’re breaking into their houses to steal some rare hairstyle or tattoo cards.
+The area map shows the position of enemies as red dots.–The clock displays day and night times so you know when shops are open.
+The eye points to how many people can see you; quite useful if you decide to steal some rare hairstyles or tattoo cards.

 In the next part, I shall discuss the side quests, minigames, memorable characters, and hidden treasures, all of which adds enjoyment to the game, providing bits and pieces of lore about the history of Albion and its current residents such as the infamous guild master.